 - NZ IFRS 9 Financial Instruments addresses the classification, measurement and recognition of financial assets and financial liabilities.
-NZ IFRS 9 was issued in November 2009, December 2010, and December 2013.
 This standard is effective for periods beginning on or after 1 January 2017.
 It replaces the parts of NZ IAS 39 Financial Instruments: Recognition and Measurement that relate to the classification and measurement of financial instruments and hedge accounting.